 Their name, hoverfly, is due to their unique ability to hover in midair.
-They can also fly backwards, a feat that few other flying insects possess.
+They can also fly backward, a feat that few other flying insects possess.

 There are several varieties of syrphid flies, but all reside in the order Diptera.
 They look like small wasps with black and yellow or white striped abdomens, but they don’t sting.
 Looking at the head will help you to determine if you are viewing a hoverfly; the head will look like that of a fly, not a bee.
 Also, hoverflies, like other fly species, have two sets of wings versus the four that bees and wasps have.

 This disguise is thought to help the syrphid to evade other insectivores and birds that avoid eating stinging wasps.
-Ranging in size from ¼ to ½ inches, the adults are the pollinators, while it is the hoverfly larvae that consume the pest insects.
+Ranging in size from ¼ to ½ inches (0.5 to 1.5 cm.), the adults are the pollinators, while it is the hoverfly larvae that consume the pest insects.

 Hoverfly Egg Laying Cycle

 Syrphid fly eggs are often found around aphid colonies, an immediate food source for the emerging larvae.
-The larvae are small, brown or green maggots.
-When populations of hoverfly are high, they can control 70-100% of an aphid population.
+The larvae are small, brown, or green maggots.
+When populations of hoverflies are high, they can control 70-100% of an aphid population.

 Flies, including hoverflies, metamorphosis from egg to larvae to pupae to an adult.
-Eggs are an oval, creamy white that hatch in 2-3 days during the summer and in 8 days in the southern United States during the winter months.
+Eggs are oval, creamy white, and hatch in 2-3 days during the summer and in 8 days in the southern United States during the winter months.
 Females can lay up to 100 eggs during their lifetime.
-There are usually 3-7 generation per year.
+There are usually 3-7 generations per year.

-Emergent larvae are legless worms, dull green and smooth, with two long white stripes of ½ inch in length.
-Larvae immediately begin feeding, grasping the aphids with its jaws and draining the body of vital fluids.
+Emergent larvae are legless worms, dull green and smooth, with two long white stripes of ½ inch (1.5 cm.) in length.
+Larvae immediately begin feeding, grasping the aphids with their jaws and draining the body of vital fluids.
 Don’t use insecticides or even insecticidal soaps when larvae are present.

 When hoverfly larvae are ready to pupate, they attach themselves to a leaf or twig.
 As the pupa evolves, it changes in color from green to the color of an adult.
 Pupae usually overwinter in the soil or under fallen leaves.